-CAP: Ensure that all facility PREA documents for inmates is available in Spanish (the main LEP language), provide a system to ensure that the material is available to LEP inmates, and provide these documents to the auditor as proof of completion.
+CAP: Ensure that all facility PREA documents for inmates are available in Spanish (the main LEP language), provide a system to ensure that the material is available to LEP inmates, and provide these documents to the auditor as proof of completion.
 Create a system to identify inmates with reading disabilities as well as LEP inmates who can speak and understand English verbally, but cannot read English.
 Provide to the auditor the procedures for identification of systems to address reading disabilities.
 Provide proof of training for commitment staff.
+Provide training to appropriate staff on the use of the TDD system.
+Provide proof of training to the auditor.
+Provide documentation showing that inmates are made aware of the system and its' availability.